Chinese pickles: Flavor

 Chinese pickles all need to balance the flavors of sweet, sour, pungent, salt, bitter and savory.
 There are also spicy pickles with floral notes, such as the Sichuan pepper.
 However, most Chinese pickles still aim for a balance between the tastes of vinegar, salt, garlic, ginger, soy sauce, hot chili, sugar, and the vegetable or fruit itself.

 Most pickles need to wait for a few months for the vegetables and fruit to ferment, but there are also "quick pickles" which can be eaten a few hours or a few days after preparation.
 Cucumber pickles, for example, may be eaten after they have been pickled in a jar for three hours.

 Consumption

 Chinese pickles can be eaten by themselves as an appetizer, or used as an ingredient for cooking a larger dish.
-Before a meal, they are served served with wine, beer, sodas, or tea to stimulate people's appetites.
+Before a meal, they are served with wine, beer, sodas, or tea to stimulate people's appetites.
 People eat small dishes of Chinese pickles and some snacks to drink and chat.
 Chinese pickles can also be used to flavor a serving of plain rice as an inexpensive meal.
 Chinese pickles are used as a flavor base in cooking.
 Pickled ginger and pickled peppers are frequently used ingredients in Sichuan cuisine.
 They can also be used to flavor vegetables, meat, poultry, and seafood; for example, Chinese duck soup is prepared with pickled radish.